homeslicesolutions-zz/backbone-collection-search/README.md

 ```

 ## Versions
+#### v0.2.1
+Streamlined the way to retrieve the recent query's keyword and attribute
+ - `getSearchQuery()` now returns an object from the defined "searching" object literal in the new collection

 #### v0.2
 Code needed some love and refactoring so I had to make the changes
  - Removed `delay` because I thought it was unnessary.
 Any delay (like for a typeahead widget) should be done in the View.